AMERICAN FORENSIC ASSOCIATION

 A. One may advance to the National Tournament by superior performance in three tournaments during the regular tournament season within the following provisions:

-1. Each of the tournaments must have had the equivalent of at least nine schools competing in individual events.
+1. Each of the tournaments must have had the equivalent of at least seven schools competing in individual events.

 a.
 Schools qualify for competition if they are an accredited (or pursuing